patrickbucher/factorizer/article/article.md

 The resulting map is also the result of the `factorize/1` function.

-The first two steps (spawning processes and distributing the work to them) could be done within a single operation instead of the two done in the above implementation.
+The first two steps (spawning processes and distributing the work to them) could have been handled within a single iteration instead of the two being performed in the above implementation.
 However, the separation into two phases makes the conceptual phases more congruent with the actual runtime phases.

 # Client/Server Implementation